lrusifikator/pyrat/README.md

 cd youtube-upload
 sudo python setup.py install

-Also you need a google Auth2 json key for your chanall
+Also you need a google OAuth 2.0 key for your channel, and enable google youtube-api libraries.

 Usage :
 pyrat db                            - open the database file with nano